eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_cpp.md

     )->await();
 ```

-In order to know which seat to move, you have to pass a `SeatLocation` object as the first parameter.
-The second argument specifies the component to be moved.
+In order to define which seat you like to move, you have to pass a `SeatLocation` object as the first parameter.
+The second argument specifies the component of the seat to be moved.
 The possible components are defined in the proto-files.
 The last parameter to be passed into the method is the final position of the component.

 > Make sure to call the `await()` method when calling service methods or register a callback via `onResult()` otherwise you don't know when your asynchronous call will finish.

 ### MQTT

-Interaction with other _Vehicle Apps_ or the cloud is enabled by using a Mosquitto MQTT Broker.
+Interaction with other _Vehicle Apps_ or with the cloud is enabled by using the Mosquitto MQTT Broker.
 When using the provided template repository you can start a MQTT Broker as part the local runtime.
 More information can be found [here](/docs/run_runtime_services_locally.md).

 In the [quickstart section](/docs/tutorials/quickstart.md) about the _Vehicle App_, you already tested sending MQTT messages to the app.
 In the previous sections, you generally saw how to use `Vehicle Models`, `DataPoints` and `GRPC Services`.
 In this section, you will learn how to combine them with MQTT.